openSUSE/Customize-IBus/README.md

 - [x] Merge functions related together.
 - [x] V4: Update from GTK3 to GTK4 to adapt for GNOME40.
 - [x] V8: Add functionality to modify IBus Background picture.
+- [ ] Strip the current function of extracting IBus style from Gnome shell theme, refactor and implement using CSS parser libraries in Python instead of regular expression.
+Additional IBus style sheets are generated for users to modify and test.
+- [ ] Modify this extension to accept IBus style sheets provided by users for style application.

 ## Acknowledgements